zahidkizmaz/sf.nvim/README.md

 # sf.nvim

-##### Minimal [SF CLI](https://github.com/salesforcecli/cli) tool wrapper for neovim.
+**Minimal [SF CLI](https://github.com/salesforcecli/cli) tool wrapper for neovim.**

 This plugin creates custom commands for making SF Apex development smoother in neovim.

 ### Commmands

-1. SFRun -> Run the file at current buffer
+-   SFRun -> Run the file at current buffer
-1. SFDeploy -> Deploy the file open at current buffer to the default sf org
+-   SFDeploy -> Deploy the file open at current buffer to the default sf org
-1. SFTest -> Run test file open at current buffer
+-   SFTest -> Run test file open at current buffer
-1. SFDeployTest -> First deploy the file and then run tests
+-   SFDeployTest -> First deploy the file and then run tests
+-   SFShow -> Show the SF split buffer
+-   SFHide -> Hide the SF split buffer

 ### Installation